01 of 13

 Bran Castle is popularly known as Dracula's Castle, though the real Dracula, Vlad Tepes, never lived in this castle.
 This castle is not among Romania's most beautiful castles, but its association with the most famous vampire legend makes Bran the best known, and, understandably, one of the country's most popular tourist attractions.

 Despite its disappointing lack of strong connection to Dracula, Bran nevertheless makes an excellent destination.
 Interest in Dracula has encouraged castle administrators to make Bran accessible for visitors.
-English-language information at the Bran Castle website provides directions for getting to the castle and other valuable instructions for travelers to Romania and the Brasov region.
+Bran Castle's English-language information provides directions for getting to the castle and other valuable instructions for travelers to Romania and the Brasov region.

 Visitors to Bran Castle will learn about what connection Bran has with Dracula, its role as a medieval fortress and royal residence, and facts about related history.Continue to 4 of 13 below.